marcusmt/env-config/Ubuntu24/README.md

-# My Personal Ubuntu Environment Setup with i3WM
+# My Personal Ubuntu Environment Setup with AwesomeWM
-1. Environment
-2. What to do after installing Ubuntu
-3. AwesomeWM customisation

-Everything is based on my taste and preferences so follow it on your own risk!

-## Environment
+## OS
 - Ubuntu 24.04

 ## What to do after installing Ubuntu